polar-app/polar-app/content/docs/pagemarks.md

 ### Linux / Windows key bindings

- - Control Alt N - create a new pagemark on the current page
  - Control Alt click - create a pagemark on the page up until the current mouse click
- - Control Alt E - erase the current pagemark

 ### MacOS Key bindings

- - Meta-Command N - create a new pagemark on the current page
  - Meta-Command click - create a pagemark on the page up until the current mouse click
- - Meta-Command E - erase the current pagemark

 # Automatic Pagemarks